TourmalineCore/TourmalineCore.Articles/articles/en/react-curly-braces/react-curly-braces.md

   <img src="images/panda-7.png" width="40%">
 </p>

-**Note:** VSCode has a strange behavior - the default export is not always renamed normally by the IDE.
-Maybe we have something wrong, or maybe it is just more difficult to do something for default exports.
+**Note:** VSCode has a strange behavior - the IDE doesn't always rename the default export as expected.
+Maybe we have something wrong, or maybe it's just more difficult to do something for default exports.
 No problems with named ones have been noticed so far.

 <p>
   <img src="images/panda-8.png"  width="40%">
 </p>

-There are a couple of reasons to follow this particular rule anywhere there is object destructuring or something of the kind, like in the case of named imports:
+There's a couple of reasons to follow this particular rule anywhere you destructure an object or something of the kind, like in the case of named imports:

 1. Clean commit history in Git when you need to add a new property or export a new function.